ankit48365/SCU/scud/README.md

+version = "0.2.3" --> Package Name changed from MSS to SCUP as pypi showed conflict.
+(SCUP as in SQL Covertor Utility Program) version = "0.2.2" --> List command added and reponse to no query match added version = "0.2.0" --> 3 Show commands working version = "0.2.1" --> Patch - test scripts was commented out

 7.1.
 Version numbering
 Versioning is the process of adding unique identifiers to different versions of your package.
 The unique identifier you use may be name-based or number-based, but most Python packages use semantic versioning.
 In semantic versioning, a version number consists of three integers A.B.C, where A is the “major” version, B is the “minor” version, and C is the “patch” version.
 The first version of a software usually starts at 0.1.0 and increments from there.
 We call an increment a “bump”, and it consists of adding 1 to either the major, minor, or patch identifier as follows: